040medien/mac-screentime-enforcer/README.md

 - Install and own all files as `root:wheel`; child account stays non-admin.
 - LaunchAgent lives in `/Library/LaunchAgents` and is bootstrapped into the child’s GUI session.
 - Default behavior is **fail-safe**: when MQTT is down beyond the grace window, the Mac locks until connectivity returns.
-- `allowed_users` limits where the agent runs; broker ACLs should still enforce per-child topics.
+- `managed_users` controls which macOS accounts the agent will run under; broker ACLs should still enforce per-child topics.

 ## Troubleshooting